mes-2016-1/Colab-Docs/docs_rst/07-taiga.rst

         }
     }

+Open the index.html file

+   cd /home/vagrant/taiga-front/dist

-Add this line before the "<!-- Main meta-->" line
+Add this line before the "<!-- Main meta-->" line in the index.html

    <base href="/taiga/" />